ciastirfry/MSE800-car-rental-system-assessment/README.md

 ## Step‑by‑Step: Configure, Install, and Operate

 ### A. Quick Start (Binaries)
-If you downloaded packaged (zip) builds executable attached in the blackboard, you should have two files in the same folder:
+If you downloaded the packaged (ZIP) executable build from Blackboard, you should see two files in the same folder:
 - `FredsCarRental.exe` (Windows)
 - `FredsCarRentalSeeder.exe` (Optional, the package is already pre seeded)